LwandoMadebe/Portfolio/README.md

 https://lwando-madebee.vercel.app

-## Langaunges that are used in this projects.
+## Langaunges and tools that are used in this projects.

 ## Here are some important functions
 1. The user can browse through the website.